- Press Statements

 We will host its National ANCYL Youth Month rally in the Bethlehem in the Free State.
 The rally will be preceded by build up political schools and youth cafes throughout the country.

-Issued by the African National Congress Youth League
+Issued by the ANC Youth League